Large N Optimization for multi-matrix systems: Overview

 The important characteristic of these variables then is that they solve the positivity constraint explicitly.
 Therefore, in the large-$N$ limit, the ground state configuration is determined by the saddle-point condition

 It is clear that it is useful to reduce the problem to unconstrained minimization.
-In \cite{one,Jevicki:1983wu} we have presented and tested numerically such a framework developing a hybrid loop space / master field approach.
+In \cite{one,Jevicki:1983wu} we have presented and tested numerically such a framework developing a hybrid loop space $+$ master field approach.
 The use of master variables \cite{Jevicki:1983wu} is simple.
-In terms of the original variables the inequalities are automatically obeyed so we can think of changing back to these (master variables) but keeping the effective loop space Hamiltonian.
+In terms of the original variables the inequalities are {\it automatically} obeyed so we can think of changing back to these master variables but keeping the collective loop space Hamiltonian.
 This is because it is the loop space Hamiltonian that generates the $1/N$ expansion.
 Now the ground state and the fluctuation spectrum will be given by unconstrained minimization, satisfying

-This represents an implicit equation for the master field $\phi_{\alpha}$ since it enters $V_{\rm eff}$ through the loop variables $\phi (C\{\phi_\alpha\})$.
+This represents an implicit equation for the master field $\phi_{\alpha}$ since it enters $V_{\rm eff/col}$ through the loop variables $\phi (C\{\phi_\alpha\})$.
 As such it is not very useful at the analytic level but it can be easily implemented numerically \cite{one}.

 We will consider systems of two hermitian matrices in this article.
-Systems of hermitian matrices ``live'' in the the weak coupling phase.
-As such, for these systems, the use of master variables is of particular importance.
+Systems of hermitian matrices are always in the phase in which some of the constraints are saturated.
+Consequently for these systems the use of master variables is of particular importance.
 The loop invariants consist of single trace products of these matrices.
 As a result, one of the matrices can be chosen to be diagonal, and the other will be parametrized in the Lie algebra of the unitary group.
-The master variables are then real\footnote{The general case is discussed in \cite{Jevicki:1983hb}.}, which we will consider in the following.
+The master variables are then real, which is something we use in the following.\footnote{ The general case is discussed in \cite{Jevicki:1983hb}.}

 The master eigenvalue equations for the fluctuation spectrum are similarly obtained in this hybrid scheme.
 Denote in our Hamiltonian formulation the master field solution by $\phi^0_\alpha$.
-The loop space effective Hamiltonian expanded up to quadratic level in loop variables is

-We are then led to appropriate spectrum eigen equations through a shift in the loop space effective Hamiltonian.
-One essentially considers a `canonical' transformation \cite{Jevicki:1983hb}
+We are then led to appropriate spectrum eigenvalue equations through a shift in the loop space collective Hamiltonian.
+One essentially considers a `canonical' transformation \cite{Jevicki:1983hb} from loops to master fields

 to obtain the following quadratic Hamiltonian